TeamGloomy/TeamGloomy.github.io/pages/mydoc/Toolboards/SHT36-FD/fly_rrf_36_general.md

 ### Updating the Toolboard Firmware

 Using DWC, upload the latest firmware file to the system tab.
-DWC will ask you want to install the new firmware file.
-Select Yes.
+Once uploaded, send `M997 B124` and it will update (This assumes your board is the default CAN address 124, change the address in the command if necessary).
 The updating time (around a minute or two) is longer on RP2040 based toolboards so be patient.